-Parks Enforcement Patrol watches parks and public spaces to ensure compliance with our rules and regulations.
-PEP officers educate the public on proper usage of our parks and playgrounds, and watch over our beaches and marinas, recreation centers, and other public spaces.
-PEP is available to assist the public with first aid, crowd control during special events, such as parades and concerts, and reaching out to individuals in need of shelter and housing.
+The Parks Enforcement Patrol watches over parks and public spaces to make sure that our rules and regulations are followed.
+PEP officers educate the public on proper use of City parks and playgrounds, and watch over beaches and marinas, recreation centers, and other public spaces.
+PEP officers are available to provide first aid when needed, provide crowd control during special events such as parades and concerts, and to reach out to at-risk individuals in need of social services.

-You can spot a PEP officer by their distinct all-green uniforms and unique special patrolmen shields (allowing them to issue summonses and make arrests when needed) as they patrol all five boroughs.
-PEP's mission is to provide a safe and clean environment for all New Yorkers to enjoy.
+You can spot PEP officers by their distinct all-green uniforms and unique special patrolmen shields which allow them to issue summonses and make arrests when needed, as they patrol all five boroughs.
+PEP's mission is to preserve and protect NYC’s parks for all visitors to enjoy.